TheTosters/YetAnotherLayoutBuilder/README.md

   </Container>
 ```
 Container has a single child: Text.
 But Text doesn't have any child!
 If some widget can have
-children it might look like:
+multiple children it might look like:
 ```xml
   <Column>
      <Text data="line 1"/>